Home Renovation Permits Explained

 Who Is Responsible for Pulling the Permit?

-For renovation projects that require permits, MDI Custom Homes pulls the permits under our general contractor license and manages all required inspections through final approval.
-For permitted renovation projects, permits are typically pulled by a licensed general contractor.
+MDI Custom Homes pulls renovation permits under its general contractor license and manages all required inspections through final approval.
+When a licensed contractor pulls the permit:

 • Inspections are scheduled and coordinated correctly